hanamido/tictactoe-game/README.md

 ### Features to be Implemented in the Future

-* Allowing the user to replay the game
 * GUI
 * Data/type validation of names and moves
 * Allowing users to pick who is player1 and player2